-A few days ago, I found myself admiring these traditional floral patterns from the northern region of Bucovina.
-Romanian peasant blouses with heavy beads embroidery are worn on important social events.
+Few days back, I ran into a private collection of traditional floral patterns from the northern region of Bucovina.
+Romanian peasant blouses with heavy beaded embroidery patterns are worn on important social events.

 The plenty of beads is shocking.
 Manually created, with special care to where each bead is going, and which colors will need to go where, with little spacing between the beads.
 Imagine the time and patience it took to create such beauties!

 Below, a 1920’s beaded blouse featuring traditional floral patterns.

 On the sleeve, each diagonal row of flowers and leafs is bordered by golden sidelong lines.